 - Complete the Free Application for Federal Student Aid (FAFSA); AND

-- Complete and submit the Kansas Promise Scholarship Renewal application [and the FAFSA] for any academic year(s) following the initial award for which you wish to continue receiving the Promise Scholarship for your Promise-Eligible Program; AND
+- Complete and submit the Kansas Promise Scholarship Renewal application [and FAFSA] for any academic year(s) following the initial award for which you wish to continue receiving the Scholarship for your program; AND

-- Maintain satisfactory academic progress in the courses and successfully complete the Promise-eligible program for which you received the Kansas Promise Scholarship within 36 months from your first Promise Act class start.
+- Maintain satisfactory academic progress in the courses and successfully complete the Promise-eligible program for which you received the Kansas Promise Scholarship within 36 months of your first Promise Act class start; AND

 WHAT is the Process?